Help with home improvements

 - necessary and appropriate to meet your needs.
 Your local authority will normally ask an occupational therapist for their opinion on whether or not you need the work done; and

 - reasonable and practical, given the age of your home and the condition it's in.
 For example, if your home need serious repairs, it might not be practical to do the work you need.

 If you live in rented accommodation and are applying for a disabled facilities grant for work to a communal area of the property in which you live, you should make sure that you're responsible for doing the work.
 If your landlord is responsible for doing the work, you'll not be able to get a grant.
-Your landlord may be able to apply for a grant instead.
+Your landlord might be able to apply for a grant instead.

 How much you will get